Archisman-Mridha/kubeaid-demo/guides/aws/README.md

 3. We'll be using `image-builder/images/capi/packer/ami/packer.json` along with `image-builder/images/capi/packer/ami/ubuntu-2404-arm64.json`.
 You can adjust the `image-builder/images/capi/packer/ami/ubuntu-2404-arm64.json` file according to your needs.

-    For example, if you want to publicly share the AMI, then set `ami_groups: all` in `image-builder/images/capi/packer/ami/ubuntu-2404-arm64.json`.
+    For example, if you want to publicly share the AMI, then set `ami_groups: all` and `snapshot_groups: all` in `image-builder/images/capi/packer/ami/ubuntu-2404-arm64.json`.

     > To publicly share the image, you must call the DisableImageBlockPublicAccess API.